De-stress, pamper and support your body through daily stresses with these holistic self-love strategies to have you feeling incredible in no time.

 Daily rituals of self-kindness and small pleasures can go a long way towards cultivating inner peace.
-So often we make time to go above and beyond to help others out but fail to recognise -or make- small windows in our schedules to give some TLC for ourselves.
+So often we make time to go above and beyond to help others out but fail to recognize -or make- small windows in our schedules to give some TLC for ourselves.

 Whilst pampering may make you think of spas and health retreats (which are great if you can afford to do so!), there are other simple, inexpensive opportunities to pamper yourself with self-kindness.
 You may like to try:

-Giving your face a mini-massage in the shower - it increases blood flow to the brain, is
+Giving your face a mini-massage in the shower - it increases blood flow to the brain, is wonderful

-wonderful for your skin health and feels simply divine.
+for your skin health and feels simply divine.